Connecticut Enforces the CTDPA With No Cure Period, and SB 1295 Expands It July 1, 2026

 CTDPA Compliance: Pass the AG Inquiry With Evidence on File.

-The Connecticut Data Privacy Act has been enforceable since July 1, 2023 — and the 60-day cure period sunsets December 31, 2025.
-After that, AG inquiries lead to penalties without remediation windows.
+The Connecticut Data Privacy Act has been enforceable since July 1, 2023, and its 60-day cure period sunset on December 31, 2024, making Connecticut the first state to enforce with no remediation window.
+On July 1, 2026, SB 1295 expands the law: the applicability threshold drops to 35,000 consumers and the processing thresholds for sensitive-data and data-sale activity are removed, pulling many more Connecticut businesses into scope.
 We translate the requirements in a 30-minute call.
-If your current IT can already produce the consumer-rights and security evidence, you don’t need us.
+If your current IT can already produce the consumer-rights and security evidence, you do not need us.

 Does CTDPA apply to your business?